Coronavirus Outbreak Latest Information

 Macaque Monkeys

 Avoid macaque monkeys, even in tourist areas where you are encouraged to touch or go near them.
 They can steal things from you or attack you.
 Don’t smile at them as they see a show of teeth as aggression, don’t grab something they are holding as they may bite you, and don’t show them any fear.
+We know they look ever so cute, but don't say we didn't warn you.

 8. What To Do In An Emergency